-Students should not be will be absent for more than 2 days for any 2-week period.
+Students should not be absent for more than 2 days for any 2-week period.
 Absences beyond the 2 days will be evaluated with potential make-up time scheduled, as appropriate.

-Management of Illnesses during Years 3 and 4
+Management of Illnesses during OMS III and OMS IV

 If a student contracts an illness, he/she should contact the RAD/DSME and regional coordinator to notify them of the medical status.
 The attending preceptor should also be contacted by the student or appropriate regional representative should the student be incapacitated.
 Students should follow the CDC recommendations that people with illness remain at home until at least 24 hours after they are free of fever (100 degrees F) or signs of a fever without the use of fever-reducing medications.
 Should further guidelines related to illness be established by the facility to which the student is assigned, the student should also follow the facility guidelines.
 Once the student has recovered, an individualized plan for makeup will be developed.
-If an extended absence is required, please contact the Assistant Dean of Academic Affairs at KCOMAbsences@atsu.edu.
+If an extended absence (absence lasting 6-15 days) is required, please contact the Associate Dean of Academic Affairs at KCOMAbsences@atsu.edu.